Logo More Explorations - December 2018

 rockpile_2

-Rock pile 2 - I photographed seven in this row before moving on.
+Rock pile 2 - I photographed seven piles aligned in a row before moving on.

 rockpile_3